sentilabs01/tubby/README.md

 - Verify GitHub OAuth app settings
 - Check Supabase project configuration
 - Review the `AUTH_SETUP_GUIDE.md` for detailed setup instructions

+**Stripe Integration Issues**
+- Stripe account is currently under review (2-3 days expected)
+- All payment processing is blocked until review completes
+- This is a Stripe policy, not a code issue
+- Once review completes, integration will work immediately

 ## 🛑 Stopping the Application